Skip navigation

 LGTBQ+LGTBQIA+ and Need to Talk?

 You deserve a welcoming, loving world.
 And so do the people you care about.
-Reach out to a Trevor Project counselor if you’re struggling, find answers and information, and get the tools you need to help someone else.
+Visit the Prism Center in HUB 103 to learn about the resources available at Southern Miss, or reach out to a Trevor Project counselor if you’re struggling or need information to help someone else.

 Visit the Trevor Project